jlengstorf/lengstorf.com/content/drafts/3-ways-to-avoid-burnout.md

 images = [
     "/images/jason-lengstorf.jpg",
 ]

 +++

+Here's a quote from a recent message I received:[^alex]

+[^alex]:
+    This message came from Alex Mullan, who's [given me article ideas before]({{< ref "first-year-of-business.md" >}}).

+> I’ve written two segments of a sales page (500 words or so), ran through
+> edits on 3 sales pages I’m in the midst of revamping, made semi-final edits
+> to an article [...], wrote two training programs, outlined my next batch of
+> guest posts, and wrote an email to my list.
+After I reply here, I’m off to
+> train and am going to try to avoid my computer afterwards.
+>
+> The fucked, incredibly frustrating part?
+I feel like I haven’t accomplished
+> anything.
+Nothing.
+Zip.
+Nada.

+For those counting along at home, that's nine distinct tasks — plus a workout — all accomplished in the same day.

+_That's a lot of things._

+Yet there's still a (totally undeserved) feeling of underachievement there.
+And this isn't an uncommon feeling —

+<iframe src="https://embed.spotify.com/?uri=spotify%3Auser%3Ajlengstorf%3Aplaylist%3A0PMq0DGXfIU8PL4qchV7qW" width="300" height="380" frameborder="0" allowtransparency="true"></iframe>

+**Why

 There are three major culprits in our daily working lives that contribute to burnout and/or feeling like we aren't doing enough:

 1. **Wasted time.** If we feel like our time wasn't well-spent, it causes a lot of stress and unhappiness about our days.